MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 # What is Secured-core server?

->Applies to: Windows Server 2022, Azure Stack HCI, version 21H2
+>Applies to: Windows Server 2022, Azure Stack HCI version 21H2 and later

-TODO: Article introduction

 Secured-core is a collection of security features that offers protection in pre-OS and OS runtime environments.
 It started with Windows PCs through a deep collaboration between Microsoft and PC manufacturing partners to provide the most elevated Windows security ever.
 Microsoft has expanded the partnership further with server manufacturing partners to bring the unparalleled host protection to servers.
 Secured-core server is built on three key pillars: simplified security, advanced protection, and preventative defense.

 ## What makes a Secured-core Server

+Requires at least Intel ICX or AMD Milan.

+TODO: Confirm not on VMs?

 From WAC: